Prenton: History

 Prenton appears as Prestune in the Domesday Book of 1086, with the name Pren-ton persisting despite the Norman-French accented spelling.
 Domesday records the presence of a water mill at Prenton, and this has been provisionally identified at Prenton Dell.
 The Domesday survey also describes Prenton as having a one-league square woodland - which is 9 sqmi, if the league is taken in its old English measurement of 3 mi.

 The size and importance of the wood may reflect the name of the settlement.
 Pren is Welsh (British) for the material 'wood' and in the name Prenton there is the Saxon suffix tún for a settlement, which suggests a settlement in a wood.
 The Welsh/British name for Prenton would thus be Prentre which could easily have changed into Prenton following Anglian penetration of the area in the early seventh century.
 Note that Landican (one mile distant from Prenton) retained its Welsh/British name even through Anglian and subsequent Norse occupation.

 Another explanation for the origins of the name is Praen is an Old English personal noun, with Praen-tún meaning "Praen's farm/settlement".

 The name has been variously spelt over time as Prenton (1260), Prempton (1620) and Printon (1642).

 Until significant residential development from the beginning of the twentieth century, Prenton remained a rural hamlet centred around Prenton Hall, in the south west of the current suburban area.

 This was the seat of the former lords of the manor, a title which has passed through several families since the reign of Edward III.
 It was described as being "in a sheltered dingle, surrounded with trees of large growth".
 The former Prenton Hall was eventually abandoned and replaced by a large farmhouse of the same name in the seventeenth century.

 In August 1940, during the Second World War, a house maid working in Prenton became the first fatality of a bombing raid on the Merseyside area.

 Civic history

 Previously a township in Woodchurch parish, Wirral Hundred, Prenton was a civil parish from 1866 to 1 April 1933 when it was added to Birkenhead civil parish.
-The population was recorded at 81 in 1801, 99 in 1851 and 412 in 1901.
+The population was recorded at 81 in 1801, 99 in 1851, 412 in 1901 and 2032 in 1931.

 By 1928 local government responsibility for Prenton changed from Wirral Rural District to the County Borough of Birkenhead.

 On 1 April 1974, local government reorganisation in England and Wales resulted in most of the Wirral Peninsula, including Prenton, transfer from Cheshire to the nascent county of Merseyside.